-The rent-to-own agreement form is more of a hybrid of a lease agreement and a real estate purchase agreement.
-The process is more complicated than a standard lease agreement and carries consequences if there is an error.
+The rent-to-own agreement form combines a lease agreement and a real estate purchase agreement.
+The process is more complicated than a standard lease agreement and carries consequences if an error occurs.
+Here’s how it works:

 The lease portion in a rent-to-own agreement is like a standard lease agreement between you and your tenant.
 This rental agreement will have standard lease terms, such as lease duration, rent amount, and rent due date.